-Prior to starting my doctoral studies, I was awarded an MPhil in Russian and East European Studies at the University of Oxford (2016-2018).
-I have received my BA in Political Science from Vilnius University, Lithuania (2012-2016).
-I am a UK ESRC ‘Grand Union’ Doctoral Training Partnership (DTP), scholar.
+Prior to starting my doctoral studies, I was awarded an MPhil in Russian and East European Studies from the University of Oxford (2016-2018, Distinction) and BA in Political Science from Vilnius University (2012-2016, Cum Laude).
+I study at Oxford as an ESRC “Grand Union” Doctoral Training Partnership Scholar.

 Discourses of the State, Statehood, the Baltic Countries, Ethnography